 By step 4 case 2 and \eqref{eq: UPPERBOUND ON THE DIFFERENCES OF THE LOSSES IN THE CONTINUOUS CASE}, we have for $t > \varepsilon $

-where the second term in the last line is the higher order terms from employing Taylor's Theorem.
-By applying the Monotone Convergence Theorem, we have swapped integrals and sums.
-We shall now turn our attention onto the expression
+where the second term in the last line captures the higher order terms from Taylor's Theorem.
+The Monotone Convergence Theorem allows us to swap integrals and sums.
+We now consider

-We shall proceed in two cases. \\[1 ex] \underline{Case 1:} $\varepsilon < t \leq 2\varepsilon$\\[1 ex]
+We shall proceed in two cases. \\[1 ex] \underline{Case 1:} $\varepsilon < t \le 2\varepsilon$\\[1 ex]

-where the first inequality follows from the fact that $(-2j + 1)/2 < 0$ as $j \geq 2$ and $t - s \in [\varepsilon,\,t]$ for $s \in [0,\,t-\varepsilon]$. \\[1 ex] \underline{Case 2:} $ t > 2\varepsilon$\\[1 ex] We observe that
+where the first inequality follows from the fact that $(-2j + 1)/2 < 0$ as $j \ge 2$ and $t - s \in [\varepsilon,\,t]$ for $s \in [0,\,t-\varepsilon]$. \\[1 ex] \underline{Case 2:} $ t > 2\varepsilon$\\[1 ex] We observe that

 and